 - Gather all the ingredients.

-- Clean the matsutake mushroom with damp paper towel.
-Because mushrooms act like a sponge, we try not to wash the mushroom.
+- Clean 1 matsutake mushroom with a damp paper towel.
+Because mushrooms absorb moisture like a sponge, we try not to wash the mushroom.
 Shave off a thin sliver of the mushroom stem as if you are sharping a pencil with a knife.
 Cut into thin slices.

-- Tie mitsuba’s sprigs into a knot.
+- Tie a knot in each stem of 4 sprigs mitsuba (Japanese parsley).
 If you use scallion, finely slice it.

-- Gently clean the dashi kombu with a damp cloth but leave the white powdery substances which contribute to the umami flavor in dashi.
+- Gently clean 1 piece kombu (dried kelp) with a damp cloth but leave the white powdery substance which contributes to the umami flavor in the dashi.
 Do not wash the kombu.

-- In a medium pot, put the kombu in the water.
+- In a medium pot, put the kombu in 2 cups water.
 Heat up slowly on medium-low heat.
 If you have time, soak for 3 hours ahead of time or preferably overnight.
-Kombu’s flavor comes out naturally from soaking in water.
+The kombu’s flavor comes out naturally from soaking in water.

-- When boiling, add the katsuobushi.
+- When boiling, add 1 cup katsuobushi (dried bonito flakes).
 Simmer for just 30 seconds and turn off the heat.

 - Strain the dashi through a fine-mesh sieve set over a bowl.
 Gently squeeze to release the extra dashi into the bowl.

 - Transfer the dashi back to the saucepan and bring to a boil.
-Add the seasonings.
+Add the seasonings: 1 Tbsp sake, 2 tsp mirin, 2 tsp soy sauce, and ½ tsp Diamond Crystal kosher salt.

-- Cut tofu into small cubes and add to the soup.
-Then add sliced matsutake mushrooms and cook until ingredients are heated through, about 2-3 minutes.
+- Cut 5 oz soft/silken tofu (kinugoshi dofu) into small cubes and add to the soup.
+Then, add sliced matsutake mushrooms and cook until ingredients are heated through, about 2–3 minutes.

-- Soak temari fu in water to hydrate.
-When temari fu is soft, squeeze water out and place it in a serving bowl.
+- Soak 4 Temari Fu (wheat gluten) in water to hydrate.
+When the temari fu is soft, squeeze the water out and place it in a serving bowl.

-- Add mitsuba in the soup right before serving.
+- Add the mitsuba to the soup right before serving.

 To Serve

-- Serve the soup into bowls and garnish with yuzu peel on top.
+- Serve the soup into bowls and garnish with yuzu zest on top.

 Nutrition